Frequently Asked Questions

 How do I register?

-Families will register for Family Weekend through our Cat Chat Family Community.
+Beginning this fall, families will register for Family Weekend through our Cat Chat Family Community.
 If you are not currently a member of the Cat Chat Family Community, you can sign up at go.uky.edu/catchat to update your profile and communication preferences and register for Family Weekend.
-More information about registration will be available this summer.

-How much does FW registration cost and what does it include?
+How much does Family Weekend registration cost and what does it include?

 Are there any free events?